 The experience in having the ASI T9 will open many doors in your after Army career hunt.
 The possibilities for working for the Federal Bureau of Investigation, State Law Enforcement or Local Law Enforcement are endless.
 Even private corporations would be overjoyed to hire someone with Criminal Analysis experience to analyze employee and customer thefts, embezzlement and other crimes against their business.

 As a matter of fact, I just ran across a position open in Reno, Nevada for all members of the Air or Army National Guard that have the Additional Skill Identifier T9.
 It is for the Nevada National Guard Counter Drug Task Force, and it is only open through February of 2015.
-You can see the job bulletin here.

 A New Focus For Army Criminal Analysis Specialists